Yara Flor: Fictional character biography

-Yara mets Hera, and tells Chiron to train her.
-Yara learns how to fight using a bola and befriends a Pegasus and calls him Jerry.
-Eros tells her that Hera is training Yara to be her champion, and Eros wants Yara to drink the elixir of immortality so she can be with him forever.
-Yara convinces Eros to let her come back to the mortal realm to meet a man whom she had feelings for name Joao, and Yara meets a Brazilian Amazon name Potira who explains that Yara's mother was a Greek Amazon who fell in love with a man and gave birth to her.
-An Amazon tribe in Brazil took Yara's family in, until Ares killed her mother.
-Cassie Sandsmark and Artemis of Bana-Mighdall eventually find Yara, and tells Yara that if she sides with Hera, it will cause the destruction of the Amazons.
+Yara trains on Mount Olympus, learning to fight using a bola.
+She befriends a pegasus, naming him Jerry.
+Eros intends for Yara to drink the elixir of immortality so she can be with him forever.
+However, Yara convinces Eros to let her come back to the mortal realm to meet a man whom she had feelings for named Joao.
+Yara meets a Brazilian Amazon named Potira, who explains that Yara's mother was a Greek Amazon who fell in love with a man and gave birth to her.
+An Amazon tribe in Brazil took Yara's family in until Ares killed her mother.
+Cassie Sandsmark and Artemis eventually find Yara, who is informed that the Amazons will eventually be destroyed if she sides with Hera.

 Hera asks Yara to drink the ambrosia which will render her immortal.
 She declines and fights her way out of Olympus.
-During the chaos, Jerry is hurt by Pegasus, and Yara comes back to Mount Olympus to take revenge, but Hera defeats her and sends her to Hephaestus.
+During the chaos, Jerry is hurt by Pegasus; Yara comes back to Mount Olympus to take revenge, but Hera defeats her and sends her to Hephaestus.
+Yara Flor meets Wonder Woman for the first time, helping her close the gate while investigating the murder of Hippolyta.

-In Dark Crisis #1, Jonathan Samuel Kent tries to convince Yara to join his new Justice League team after Pariah killed all the current Justice League members.
-Yara rebukes Jonathan's offer and leaves him.
-However she returns after Deathstroke attacks the Titans Tower in issue #3, and learns from Alan Scott and Swamp Thing that Pariah is corrupting The Great Darkness.
-She participates in the final battle with Dick Grayson's group where she distracts Pariah long enough for Jace Fox and Mister Terrific to defeat Pariah.
-At the end of the event, Yara helps clean up the Hall of Justice with the rest of the heroes.
+In Dark Crisis #1, Jon Kent tries to convince Yara to join his new Justice League team after Pariah kills all the current Justice League members.
+Yara rebukes Jon's offer and leaves him.
+Yara returns after Deathstroke attacks the Titans Tower, and learns from Alan Scott and Swamp Thing that Pariah is corrupting the Great Darkness.
+She participates in the final battle with Dick Grayson's group, distracting Pariah long enough for Jace Fox and Mister Terrific to defeat Pariah.

+Yara Flor helps the superheroes defeat Nezha during the events of Lazarus Planet, and makes several appearances in Tom King's Wonder Woman run helping Wonder Woman deal with the Sovereign.

+Yara Flor appears in the 2026 New Titans comic series, where she is Cyborg's first pick to help save the original Teen Titans, alongside Jon Kent, Stephanie Brown, Terra, and Red Devil, who are later joined by the android Eva and Static.
+In the series' Spirit of the Amazon arc, Yara and the Titans travel to the Amazon rainforest to confront local deforestation and help the Esquecidas, encountering the cryptid Minhocão (lit.
+"Big Earthworm") and the DC-original jaguar spirit Yaguara during the adventure.